 I am a PhD student supervised by Doina Precup and Blake Richards.
-My main research interest is on understanding how representations, episodic memories and various mechanisms such as predictive coding and replay can motivate efficient hierarchal reinforcement learning and planning.
+My main research interest is understanding how representations, episodic memories and various mechanisms such as predictive coding and replay can motivate efficient hierarchal reinforcement learning and planning.
 I work primarily on machine learning problems using insights from the neuroscience community.

-I organise the Neural-AI Study Group at Mila where we meet on Fridays to discuss research papers in the domain of neuroscience and AI.
-I am also a member of the student affairs committee of Unifying Neuroscience and Artificial Intelligence – Québec (UNIQUE), where we organise events to foster collaborations between the neuroscience and AI community in Quebec, Canada.
+I organise the Neural-AI Reading Group at Mila where we meet on Fridays to discuss research papers in the domain of neuroscience and AI.
+I am also a member of the student affairs committee of Unifying Neuroscience and Artificial Intelligence – Québec (UNIQUE), where we organise events to foster collaborations between the neuroscience and AI communities in Quebec, Canada.